Roobobster/Digit-Recognizer-Neural-Network/README.md

 # Digit-Recognizer-Neural-Network

-Made for College EPQ Project 2018.
-Intended to display knowledge on the subject of neural networks not intended to be a final solution for anything.
-If used for a final solution a lot more validation and refinement of the algorithms should be implemented otherwise will be too slow to be used at realtime.

 Neural network coded from sratch in C#.
 Contains a graph visualiser for when training the network to see how it's converging on solution.
 Also shows how much error there is for each number as it is training to see if it's struggling on specific numbers.